-If the condensate is dripping from the seal or if a measured reduction in blower pressure is observed, the gasket may need inspection.
+If condensate is dripping from the seal or if a measured reduction in blower pressure is observed, the gasket may need inspection.
 To do this, follow the steps listed below.

-- 1. Loosen the hose clamp connecting the condensate tee to the exhaust cover. - 2.
-Remove the $\frac{1}{4}$ " clear hose from the port on the exhaust cover. - 3.
-With a 5/16" socket, loosen the 8 screws sealing the cover to the gasket. - 4.
+- Step 1.
+Loosen the hose clamp connecting the condensate tee to the exhaust cover. - Step 2.
+Remove the 1/4" clear hose from the port on the exhaust cover. - Step 3.
+With a 5/16" socket or wrench, loosen the 8 screws sealing the cover to the gasket. - Step 4.
 Remove the cover and inspect the seal bead on the gasket flange as well as the seal around the secondary flue tubes.
-Inspect the gasket to make sure there are no cuts or openings in the balance of the gasket body. - 5.
-If the gasket is necessary to be removed and replaced, follow the steps below. - a.
-Pull the gasket off the studs extending beyond the jacket.
+Inspect the gasket to make sure there are no cuts or openings in the balance of the gasket body.

+Step 5.
+If the gasket requires replacement, follow the steps below:

+- a.
+Remove the gasket from the studs extending through the jacket.
 The gasket flange should be aligned such that the studs extend through the flange holes. - b.
 Pull the gasket off the secondary flue tubes. - c.
 Replace the gasket with the new gasket by first pushing the gasket over the secondary flue tubes.
-This can be done by hand and should be pushed over the secondary flue discharge such that the neck of the opening should be flush with the end of the secondary flue tube. - Align the gasket flange holes to go over the studs extending through the jacket.
+This can be done by hand and should be pushed over the secondary flue discharge such that the neck of the opening should be flush with the end of the secondary flue tube.